Peru Family Multisport Tour

 Day 3 - Huaypo Maras Moray options : Today, you head to the watersports center on the shores of Lake Huaypo for some active options.
 Set amongst fields of corn with fantastic views across to the snow capped Vilcanota mountains, this is a relaxing rural setting and the perfect place to acclimatise and enjoy some fun on the water.
 Choose between exploring the lake on our Stand Up Paddleboards or Sit On Top Kayaks.
 Once fully kitted up in wetsuits, booties and life jackets, your expert guide will give you a full instruction on these easy to use crafts before you head out through the reeds and onto the lake itself.

 To paddle across lake Huaypo is a magical experience as you glide along enjoying spectacular views of the Andes mountains and the local farms and hopefully glimpse some of the birdlife that use Huaypo as a migration base including the rare Andean Flamingo.
 On the far side of the lake, we enjoy some snacks before heading back to our base in time for hot showers and lunch.
-Lunch today is a delicious picnic buffet made with local products and freshly prepared natural drinks.

 There's time to relax in our hammocks and enjoy the stunning views before we say farewell to Huaypo and take a dirt road to the incredible ruins of Moray.
 These rarely visited circular ruins are thought to have been agricultural experimental stations in the times of the Incas.
 After visiting the ruins, we head back across the plains through the interesting town of Maras to visit the amazing Salineras, a series of salt pans that have been worked since Inca times.
 We explore this amazing site before finally returning to our hotel after a full day of fun, culture, fine dining and history.

 To paddle across lake Huaypo is a magical experience as you glide along enjoying spectacular views of the Andes mountains and the local farms and hopefully glimpse some of the birdlife that use Huaypo as a migration base including the rare Andean Flamingo.
 On the far side of the lake, we enjoy some snacks before heading back to our base in time for hot showers and lunch.
-Lunch today is a delicious picnic buffet made with local products and freshly prepared natural drinks.

 There's time to relax in our hammocks and enjoy the stunning views before we say farewell to Huaypo and take a dirt road to the incredible ruins of Moray.
 These rarely visited circular ruins are thought to have been agricultural experimental stations in the times of the Incas.
 After visiting the ruins, we head back across the plains through the interesting town of Maras to visit the amazing Salineras, a series of salt pans that have been worked since Inca times.
 We explore this amazing site before finally returning to our hotel after a full day of fun, culture, fine dining and history.